ginger-tek/pico-vue/README.md

 </modal>
 ```

-There are also global window functions to show and close modals programmatically:
+To open or close a modal programmatically, use the global window functions `showModal()` or `closeModal()`, which take the id of the target modal as an argument:
 ```js
 showModal('my-modal')
 closeModal('my-modal')